apptainer/apptainer-userdocs/appendix.rst

 .. _apptainer-environment-variables:

-apptainer's environment variables
+Apptainer's environment variables
 ----------------------------------

-Apptainer 1.0 comes with some environment variables you can set or modify depending on your needs.
+Apptainer comes with some environment variables you can set or modify depending on your needs.
 You can see them listed alphabetically below with their respective functionality.

 ``A``